ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

       There is a problem with the valid time in the metadata for files valid from 19 - 00 UTC (i.e., files under the "00" directory).
 The script to pull the CCPA data from the NOAA HPSS (``scripts/exregional_get_obs_ccpa.sh``) has an example of how to account for this and organize the data into a more intuitive format.
 When a fix is provided, it will be accounted for in the ``exregional_get_obs_ccpa.sh`` script.

 ``MRMS_OBS_DIR``: (Default: "")
    User-specified location of top-level directory where MRMS composite reflectivity files used by METplus are located.
-This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``GET_OBS_MRMS`` task (activated in the workflow by setting ``RUN_TASK_GET_OBS_MRMS: true``).
+This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``GET_OBS_MRMS`` task (activated in the workflow automatically when using the taskgroup file ``parm/wflow/verify.yaml``).
 When pulling observations directly from NOAA HPSS, the data retrieved will be placed in this directory.
 Please note, this path must be defind as ``/<full-path-to-obs>/mrms/proc``.

    METplus configuration files require the use of a predetermined directory structure and file names.
 Therefore, if the MRMS files are user-provided, they need to follow the anticipated naming structure: ``{YYYYMMDD}/MergedReflectivityQCComposite_00.50_{YYYYMMDD}-{HH}{mm}{SS}.grib2``, where YYYYMMDD and {HH}{mm}{SS} are as described in the note :ref:`above <METParamNote>`.